magnars/stasis/README.md

 - [incise](https://github.com/RyanMcG/incise) is an extensible static site generator written in Clojure.

-They generally come with a folder where you put your blog posts in some template language, and a set of configuration options about how to set up your blog.
+They generally come with a folder where you put your blog posts in some templating language, and a set of configuration options about how to set up your blog.
+They might generate some code for you to tweak.

 ## Usage